jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

     python3 -m unittest

   - the test passes because when ``import src.module_00`` runs, Python_ brings in an :ref:`object<what is a class?>` for the ``module_00.py`` file_ from the ``src`` folder_ so I can use it in ``test_module_not_found_error.py``
-  - the terminal_ shows ``NO TESTS RAN`` which is confusing because the only way I know the test passed, is because I saw it fail
+  - the terminal_ shows ``NO TESTS RAN`` which is confusing since the only way I know the test passed, is because I saw it fail

 ----